How to Connect Domain to Server

 Step 1: Understand the Core Components

-Before making any changes, it’s essential to understand the key elements involved in connecting a domain to a server:
+Before making any changes, its essential to understand the key elements involved in connecting a domain to a server:

 • Domain Name: The address users type into their browser (e.g., yourwebsite.com).